aptos-labs/aptos-core/aptos-move/move-examples/bonding_curve_launchpad/README.md

 ### Lifecycle of launched FA
 #### Launching the FA and liquidity pair
 1. User initiates FA creation on the `bonding_curve_launchpad` through `create_fa_pair(...)`.
    1. `bonding_curve_launchpad` creates a new dispatchable FA and assigns the `"FA Generator" Object` as the creator, by retrieving it's `signer` using a stored `extend_ref`.
 Importantly, the user initiating the FA does not have any permissions (mint, transfer, burn), preventing their ability to pre-mint.
-FA capabilities (`transfer_ref`) are stored within `SmartTable`, using the given name and symbol as a unique key, for future transfers.
+FA capabilities (`transfer_ref`) are stored within the FA's respective Object, for future transfers.
    2. The dispatchable `withdraw` function is defined to disallow all transfers between FA owners, until **graduation** is met.
 It does this through a state value associated with the FA's soon-to-be generated liquidity pair, called `is_frozen`, which is initially set to `true`.
 This prevents the FA from being traded on external DEXs or through external means.
 Transfers are only available through the limited `transfer_ref` stored on `bonding_curve_launchpad`, and restricted to swaps on the `liquidity_pairs`'s liquidity pair.
-   3. A pre-defined number of the FA is minted, and kept on `bonding_curve_launchpad`.
+   3. A pre-defined number of the FA is minted, and kept temporarily on `bonding_curve_launchpad`.
 2. `bonding_curve_launchpad` creates a liquidity pair on the `liquidity_pairs` module, which follows the constant product formula.
    1. Liquidity pair is represented and stored as an Object.
 This allows for the reserves to be held directly on the object, rather than the `bonding_curve_launchpad` account.
    2. The entirety of minted FA + a pre-defined number of **virtual liquidity** for APT is deposited into the liquidity pair object.